-There are currently four self-guided walks with supporting maps and information: Coolangatta Heritage Walk, Kokoda Memorial Walk, Labrador Heritage Walk, Southport Heritage Walk and the new Mudgeeraba Heritage Walk, with the Nerang Heritage walk coming soon.
+There are currently six self-guided walks with supporting maps and information: Coolangatta Heritage Walk, Kokoda Memorial Walk, Labrador Heritage Walk, Southport Heritage Walk, the new Mudgeeraba Heritage Walk, and Nerang Heritage walk.
 View our Mudgeeraba Stories video below.

 Coolangatta marks the southern end of the strip of surfing beaches that run from the State border to Main Beach.
 It has the distinctive form of a town locked between the twin headlands of Kirra and Greenmount Hills, the mountains and the sea.
 It’s a place of special character within the city because of its early settlement, role as a border town and railway terminus, its topography and the early development of a still thriving beach culture.

 The Coolangatta Heritage Walk is a self-guided trail that celebrates the rich history of the town and explores the many heritage places in Coolangatta that are listed on the Gold Coast Local Heritage Register.

 Along the walk there are many other discoveries to be made including other historic places of interest, plaques, laneways and monuments that together tell the story of historic Coolangatta.

 Download the Coolangatta Heritage Walk booklet to guide you through this trail.

 The walk extends from Rotary Park in the centre of Cascade Gardens south along the pathways towards the Gold Coast Convention and Exhibition Centre.
 Sections of the walk pass through tropical rainforest reminiscent of the fetid jungles in which fierce battles were fought on the Kokoda Track.